icopy-site/awesome/docs/awesome/awesome-ddd.md

 - [Event Sourcing and CQRS with .NET Core and SQL Server](https://buildplease.com/products/fpc-v2/) - A walkthrough of using Domain-Driven Design with Event Sourcing and CQRS using ASP.NET Core and SQL Server in production.
 - [Hands-On Domain-Driven Design with .NET Core](https://www.amazon.com/Hands-Domain-Driven-Design-NET-dp-1788834097/dp/1788834097) - Tackling complexity in the heart of software by putting DDD principles into practice by Alexey Zimarev.
 - [Implementing Domain-Driven Design](https://www.amazon.com/Implementing-Domain-Driven-Design-Vaughn-Vernon/dp/0321834577) - Also a canonical book presenting a top-down approach to understanding Domain-Driven Design.
 Also known as the "Red Book."
+- [Implementing DDD, CQRS and Event Sourcing](https://leanpub.com/implementing-ddd-cqrs-and-event-sourcing) - Learn how to implement DDD, CQRS and Event Sourcing.
+Understand the theory and put it into practice with JavaScript and Node.js.
 - [Introducing Event Storming: An act of Deliberate Collective Learning](https://leanpub.com/introducing_eventstorming) - The deepest tutorial and explanation about EventStorming, straight from the inventor.
 - [Microsoft .NET - Architecting Applications for the Enterprise (2nd Edition)](https://www.amazon.com/Microsoft-NET-Architecting-Applications-Enterprise/dp/0735685355/) - A software architect’s digest of core practices, pragmatically applied.
 - [Patterns, Principles, and Practices of Domain-Driven Design (1st Edition)](https://www.amazon.com/Patterns-Principles-Practices-Domain-Driven-Design/dp/1118714709) - Methods for managing complex software construction following the practices, principles and patterns of Domain-Driven Design with code examples in C#.
-- [Secure by Design (early access)](https://www.manning.com/books/secure-by-design?a_aid=danbjson&a_bid=0b3fac80) - Shows how to use Domain-Driven Design to avoid security vulnerabilities.
+- [Secure by Design](https://www.manning.com/books/secure-by-design?a_aid=danbjson&a_bid=0b3fac80) - Shows how to use Domain-Driven Design to avoid security vulnerabilities.
 - [Specification by Example](https://www.manning.com/books/specification-by-example) - This book distills from the experience of leading teams worldwide effective ways to specify, test, and deliver software in short, iterative delivery cycles.
 Case studies in this book range from small web startups to large financial institutions, working in many processes including XP, Scrum, and Kanban.
 - [Versioning in an Event Sourced System](https://leanpub.com/esversioning) - Have you had troubles with versioning an Event Sourced system?
 Just getting into a new Event Sourced system for the first time?
 This book is the definitive guide of how to handle versioning over long periods of time.
 - [What is Domain-Driven Design?](https://learning.oreilly.com/library/view/what-is-domain-driven/9781492057802/) - A quick read exploring the core patterns and principles of Domain-Driven Design, as well as strategies for applying DDD in brownfield projects.